Last updated on June 1st, 2023

 Other Card Features

 The only other feature of note with the United Business Card is the lack of a foreign transaction fee.
 For a card that is associated with a major international airline, that isn’t surprising, but not being charged when using your United Business Card abroad is always a nice – though often unnoticed – perk.
 The APR with the card isn’t exceptional, but it isn’t excessive either.
-Both the low-end APR on purchases and balance transfer and the maximum rates are in line with what you’d normally expect from a business airline rewards card, with the lowest rates around 18% and the highest closer to 25%, though these rates will vary based on creditworthiness and the Prime Rate.
+Both the low-end APR on purchases and balance transfer and the maximum rates are in line with what you’d normally expect from a business airline rewards card, though these rates will vary based on creditworthiness and the Prime Rate.

 Should You Apply for the United Business Card?